PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 <img src='images_vscode/img_024.png' alt='img_024' width='450'/>

-It will also display docstrigns for functions when they are typed with open parenthesis:
+It will also display docstrings for functions when they are typed with open parenthesis:

 <img src='images_vscode/img_025.png' alt='img_025' width='450'/>